I wrote a book about having conversations with your teens.

 I have broken College Bound into 14 conversations.
 They range in topics from setting up a college budget, obtaining letters of recommendation, contacting colleges with questions to finding scholarships, and more.
 Each chapter covers a conversation, why each is important, different things to think about, and how to talk about each topic.

-There are many other conversations with your teens that need to occur, but for the sake of the book, these were the ones I felt were the most important when thinking about college and life prep.
+There are many other conversations with your teens that need to occur, but for the sake of the book, these topics were the ones I felt were the most important when thinking about college and life prep.